AckerlyXu/heima/articles/active-directory/active-directory-faq.md

 ## Access Azure and Azure Active Directory
 **Q: Why do I get “No subscriptions found” when I try to access Azure AD in the Azure portal?**

-**A:** To access the Azure  Portal, each user needs permissions with an Azure subscription.
-If you have a paid Office 365 or Azure AD subscription, go to [http://aka.ms/accessAAD](http://aka.ms/accessAAD) for a one-time activation step.
+**A:** To access the Azure  portal, each user needs permissions with an Azure subscription. .
 Otherwise, you will need to activate a [Azure account](https://www.azure.cn/pricing/1rmb-trial/) or a paid subscription.

 For more information, see: